francescozanoni/zend-cache-sqlite3-pdo/README.md

 1. customize your **application.ini** file with the following lines:
    ```
    resources.cachemanager.useragents.backend.name = Sqlite3
-   resources.cachemanager.useragents.backend.options.cache_db_complete_path = "/path/to/cache.sqlite"
    ```

 ## History

-The engine code (src/Zend/Cache/Backend/Sqlite3.php) is taken from repository [gencer/zend-cache-sqlite3](https://github.com/gencer/zend-cache-sqlite3) as-is, I've only wrapped it into a Composer-compliant file/folder structure.

-[gencer/zend-cache-sqlite3](https://github.com/gencer/zend-cache-sqlite3) does not handle the code automatically: copying and pasting the code to the suitable Zend Framework's subfolder is up to the user.
-This repository also provides PDO and native driver versions together.
+1. [gencer/zend-cache-sqlite3](https://github.com/gencer/zend-cache-sqlite3) started the project, with instructions on how to manually copy and paste the code to the suitable Zend Framework's subfolder.
+PDO and native driver versions are provided together.

-[tttptd/zend-cache-sqlite3](https://github.com/tttptd/zend-cache-sqlite3) added a basic composer.json file, but left the manual installation procedure described by [gencer/zend-cache-sqlite3](https://github.com/gencer/zend-cache-sqlite3) and the two versions together.
+1. [tttptd/zend-cache-sqlite3](https://github.com/tttptd/zend-cache-sqlite3) added a basic Composer-compliant structure, but left the manual installation and the two versions together.

-I've split the original package into two different packages: this one and [francescozanoni/zend-cache-sqlite3-native](https://github.com/francescozanoni/zend-cache-sqlite3-native), in order to let the final user choose and handle requirements accordingly.
+1. I've added the official Zend Framework 1 package as requirement and split the original package into two different packages: this one and [francescozanoni/zend-cache-sqlite3-native](https://github.com/francescozanoni/zend-cache-sqlite3-native), in order to let the final user choose and handle requirements accordingly.
+The engine code (src/Zend/Cache/Backend/Sqlite3.php) was taken as-is from the mentioned repositories, I've only wrapped it into a Composer-compliant file/folder structure.

 ## References